10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 Combine them in to an `svg-defs.svg` file, and reference them within the template source with `<use>`.
 The creation of this icon system should be automated.

-Be sure to hide the `svg-defs.svg` from accessibility technologies with `display: none;`.

 ### SVG embedded in HTML